AmazingCow-Game-Tool/AmazingBuild/README.md

 * Prefabs   : A smart object, the script will process its contents as a "new file".
 * Sprite    : Will cut all its contents into a single image.
 * Scene     : A "logical" group for Sprites and Buttons.
-* Button    : Will cut its contents in differents images.
+* Button    : Will cut its contents in different images.
 * Ignorable : Will skip the layer.
 * Unknown   : An object that was not recognizable.